craftercms/docs/source/roadmap/index.rst

 	- Query content in Engine via GraphQL
 	- GraphQL extensions: You can now change the GraphQL response and add in data from other sources with a small groovy script.
 GraphQL now pulls back data from Crafter CMS or other sources, and you can override whatever you like.
 * Elasticsearch
-	- Becomes the default search engine (we continue to support Solr)
+	- Becomes the default search engine (Solr is no longer supported starting CrafterCMS v4.0)
-	- Full support for AWS Elasticsearch
 * Serverless Crafter CMS
 	- Full support for Kubernetes clustering vanilla or AWS EKS
 	- Crafter Engine backed by AWS S3 (or compatible services)